cstetter/bws_cc_adaptation/README.md

-# bws_cc_adaptation
+# nderstanding Farmers' Climate Change Adaptation Preferences: The Role of Climate and Soil Conditions
-Code to paper: Understanding Farmers' Climate Change Adaptation Preferences: The Role of Climate and Soil Conditions
+Code to paper